content-left-bg.png

 Facilitated by ACECQA, national sector stakeholders and all Australian governments have co-designed 'Shaping Our Future', a 10-year workforce strategy to help ensure a sustainable, high-quality children's education and care workforce.

-The implementation and evaluation plan to support and guide efforts to achieve the objectives of the National Workforce Strategy—Shaping Our Future—supports and complements areas of action and commitments outlined in other national strategies, including those which support the Closing the Gap Agreement such as the national Early Childhood Care and Development Policy Partnership.
+The implementation and evaluation plan to support and guide efforts to achieve the objectives of the national workforce strategy—Shaping Our Future—supports and complements areas of action and commitments outlined in other national strategies, including those which support the Closing the Gap agreement such as the national Early Childhood Care and Development Policy Partnership.

 Information on the implementation of the Shaping Our Future is available on the strategy's dashboard, which tracks progress against the 21 nationally agreed actions and includes information on additional complementary initiatives that are being undertaken.